circle117/ChessBoard/README.md

 ### Input

-Input three integers:
+Input three integers

-k - 2^k is the size of the chessboard
+* k: 2^k is the size of the chessboard

-x - the row number of the special point
+* x: the row number of the special point

-y - the column number of the special point
+* y: the column number of the special point

 ![app1](./img/app1.JPEG)